Masahito, Prince Hitachi

-Masahito, Prince Hitachi (常陸宮正仁親王, Hitachi-no-miya Masahito Shinnō) is a member of the Imperial House of Japan and the younger brother of Emperor emeritus Akihito.
-He is the second son and sixth born child of Emperor Shōwa and Empress Kōjun and is third in line to the Chrysanthemum Throne.
-Nobody follows Prince Hitachi in the line of succession.
+Masahito, Prince Hitachi (常陸宮正仁親王, Hitachi-no-miya Masahito Shinnō) is a member of the Imperial House of Japan, the younger brother of Emperor emeritus Akihito and the paternal uncle of Emperor Naruhito.
+He is the second son and sixth born child of Emperor Shōwa and Empress Kōjun and is third and last in line to the Chrysanthemum Throne.
 He is mainly known for philanthropic activities and his research on the causes of cancer.

 Early life and education

 Born at Tokyo Imperial Palace in Tokyo, Masahito held the childhood appellation Prince Yoshi (義宮正仁親王, Yoshi-no-miya Masahito Shinnō).

 Masahito received his primary and secondary schooling at the Gakushūin Peers' School.
 In late 1944, the Imperial Household Ministry evacuated Prince Yoshi and the Crown Prince to Nikkō, to escape the American bombing of Tokyo.

 After the war, from 1947 to 1950, Mrs. Elizabeth Gray Vining tutored both princes and their sisters, the Princesses Kazuko, Atsuko, and Takako, in the English language.
 Her account of the experience is entitled Windows for the Crown Prince (1952).

 Prince Yoshi received his undergraduate degree in chemistry from the Faculty of Science at Gakushuin University in 1958.
 He subsequently did postgraduate work in the Faculty of Science at Tokyo University.
 In 1969, he became a Research Associate of the Japanese Foundation for Cancer Research specializing in the study of cellular division.
 The results of his research have been reported in the technical journals of the Japanese Cancer Association, as well as of the American Association for Cancer Research.

 In 1997, Prince Hitachi received an honorary doctorate from George Washington University in the United States, and in April 2001 received another from the University of Minnesota.
 In March 1999, he became an honorary member of the German Association for Cancer Research, in recognition of his significant scientific contributions to the field of cancer research.